 Here are just a few tools we recommend:

-- Slack7 for communication
+• Slack for communication

-- Google Meet for video calls
+• Google Meet, Microsoft Teams, or Zoom for video calls

-- LastPass11 or 1Password12 for password management
+• LastPass or 1Password for password management

 Prioritize team building and socialization

 Hosting office lunches, birthday parties, and even the occasional ping pong tournament was easy in a physical office.
-As a remote-first company, you'll have to make a more dedicated effort to ensure your employees have similar opportunities to connect as a team on a personal level and to develop workplace culture.
+As a remote-first company, you'll have to make a more dedicated effort to ensure your employees have similar opportunities to connect as a virtual team on a personal level and to develop workplace culture.

 While it may seem trivial, your efforts to improve your employees' social connections and relationships in your remote workplace can go a long way.
-In a survey conducted by the Science of Care13, 60% of workers who reported feeling cared for by their employer also said they planned to stay with their organizations for three or more years, as opposed to only 7% of those who reported they didn't feel cared for by their employers.
+In a survey conducted by the Science of Care7, 60% of workers who reported feeling cared for by their employer also said they planned to stay with their organizations for three or more years, as opposed to only 7% of those who reported they didn't feel cared for by their employers.

 Implement employee benefits that work for everyone

-However, a remote business often leads to a workforce that's scattered across the country.
+However, operating a remote business often leads to having a workforce that's scattered across the country.
 If you have employees working remotely in multiple states, it can be tricky to find employee benefits that work for your individual employees and their diverse needs.

 How to offer a health benefit for remote workers